 Outdoor adventures are number one on the millennial travel wish list, with off the beaten path destinations next in order – think Banff/Whistler, Iceland, Costa Rica, Thailand and New Zealand.
 These next-level experiences are what millennial adventure seekers dream about.
 Capturing the activities from unique angles, such as drones or Go-Pro devices help to provide lasting memories for years after the trip is over.

 At meetings and corporate events, millennials want to focus on interesting programming while having fun.
 Interactive experiences, community service, and thrill-seeking activities are at the top of their pre- and post-meeting to-do list.

 One of the main things we focus on at Bishop-McCann is offering a variety of activity choices, allowing attendees to choose what they want to do.
 Moonlit ziplining, flyboarding, four-wheeling, surfing lessons, and even cageless shark diving appeal to the daredevils in the group.
 For the health and wellness enthusiasts, think about offering a yoga class or guided meditation.
 For the community service supporters, add an event that is focused on leaving the meeting location city better off than it was before your group arrived – plant trees or organize a service project like building bikes or packing backpacks, that attendees can do together on site.
 The key is personalizing their experiences and offering options.

-Since millennials are so tech-focused, make sure your attendees can sign up for all of these pre- and post-meeting/event experiences through your mobile app.
+Since millennials are so technology focused, make sure your attendees can sign up for all of these pre- and post-meeting/event experiences through your mobile app.
 Allow them to personalize their agendas, maximizing their ability to be involved in the entire process.
 As an industry, we are moving toward personalization and total engagement.
-With the use of technologies and interactive components, we can draw the adventure seeking millennial attendee in and create excitement about the meeting or event before they leave their desk.
+With the use of technology and interactive components, we can draw the adventure seeking millennial attendee in and create excitement about the meeting or corporate event before they leave their desk.